By: Steve Kazella

 Congratulations if you've received a new cell tower proposal in the mail or by phone from a real estate site acquisition company or agent representing a cell tower developer or a major wireless carrier.
 Having your location selected and then having a cell tower placed on your property is kind of like winning a lottery ticket.
 The wireless industry is booming especially with the industry trying to play catch-up with the 5G network deployment.
 Our company, Tower Genius LLC specializes in helping property owners who have been contacted by carriers like Verizon Wireless, AT&T, T-Mobile Sprint, DISH Wireless or US Cellular, or cell tower companies like American Tower, Crown Castle International or SBA Communications, and small local tower developers who want to lease property from you to construct a cell tower.

-I will try to break down some key factors to pay attention to if you have been contacted, that can improve your chances of being selected.
-Keep in mind, if you are talking to a site acquisition company, chances are they are talking to a handful of your neighbors with the same kind of offer.
-Especially if you are in a rural location where there is plenty of open space, these tower leasing representatives are looking for the path of least resistance and want to get deals done quickly.
+I will try to break down some key factors to pay attention to if you have been contacted, that can significantly improve your chances of your location being selected.
+Keep in mind, if you are talking to a site acquisition company, chances are they are also talking to a handful of your neighbors with the same kind of offer.
+Especially if you are in a rural location where there is plenty of open space, these cell tower leasing representatives are looking for the path of least resistance and want to get deals done quickly.

 The Network Implementation Team looks at the following factors to determine the best new cell tower location to meet the radio frequency engineering department’s needs: